 Just what this means, I’m not quite so sure, but in an effort to find out more, I begin to examine the scene.
-I’m on one of the train’s three-sided seats, which are adjacent to the doors, while the mother and her son are on the two-sided seats just directly to my right cheek.
-The cholo, on the other hand, is sitting down on the other triple-facing seat just across from me.
-Anyway, I begin my exploration with a quick scan of the boy’s face on the right.
+I’m on one of the train’s three-sided seats, which are adjacent to the doors, while the mother and her son are on the two-sided seats facing my right cheek.
+The cholo, on the other hand, is sitting down on the other three-sided seat just across from me.
+I begin my exploration with a quick scan of the boy’s face on the right.

-Instantly, he returns my glance.
-For a moment I remember being his age, with my own brother and mother on the bus, and how I often looked around at all the bigger people around us, wondering what on earth they meant to me.
-I guess that hasn’t changed much, now that I think about it.
+Instantly, he returns my glance to me.
+For a moment, I remember being his age, with my own brother and mother on the bus, and how I often looked around at all the bigger people around us, wondering what on earth they meant to me.
+I guess that hasn’t changed much, even after all this time.

-Anyway I’m wondering if I’m being a cool role model, as I type—or rather— as I try to type away the time on my laptop throughout our commute; you know, cool role-model style, the way those hip, older college kids seemed when you were younger?
+I then wonder if I’m being a cool role model–as I attempt–to type away the time on my laptop throughout the commute; you know, cool role-model style, the way those hip, older college kids seemed when you were younger?
 When you kinda wished that somehow they could give you some advice or maybe play your older brother or sister for a little bit?

 I’m hoping I look like one of those role models as I sit there with that custom, nonchalant look on my face.
 The one that says I’m in society right now, and the one that says I’m in control.

 I also wonder if when he’s twenty-one there’ll be another transit innovation that he’ll get to ride in, the way I went from taking Metro’s hot and crowded Number 2 bus through the bumpy, dilapidated roads of L.A. in my younger years, to gliding in the spacious and air-conditioned Gold Line on smooth electric rails towards Pasadena in my later ones.
 Then I kinda wonder if he’ll even care.